Ford Mustang review

 You’ll add a second to the 0-60mph time, but the car feels slightly better balanced with less weight under the bonnet.
 The standard performance pack on European cars firms up the ride a bit too much, but controls the body better.
 There are three driving modes to choose from and lots of grip on offer, giving this car a surprising agility considering its size.

-The Mustang has always had a decent record for reliability in the US and the company can’t risk incurring the wrath of enthusiasts, so we’d expect this latest car to be pretty durable.
+The Ford Mustang has always had a decent record for reliability in the US and the company can’t risk incurring the wrath of enthusiasts, so we’d expect this latest car to be pretty durable.

 It’ll be safe, too, with up to eight airbags in the coupe including a world first – a passenger knee airbag that lives in the glove box lid.
 The all-new all independent suspension provides secure handling, while grip levels are high, but there’s an advanced traction control system which has different settings as part of the selectable driving modes.